 We are motivated by the potential for transformative change through urban design and transportation policy.
 This belief emerges from the conviction that transforming streets is not only possible but necessary to address climate change and structural inequalities.
 We’re imaginative in our approach, knowing that achieving meaningful change requires different ways of thinking.
 We do not rest on past successes or ideas; we are always looking to iterate and improve.
 We approach the status quo with inquisitiveness and creativity, and we are motivated to confront deeply entrenched norms in the spirit of achieving our mission.
 This radical optimism, and belief in our collective ability to shape change, fuels our work and drives all that NACTO does.

 See our member cities, and meet our staff and our board.

-The National Association of City Transportation Officials (NACTO) is a 501(c)(3) non-profit association.
+The National Association of City Transportation Officials (NACTO) is a 501(c)(3) not-for-profit, tax-exempt organization incorporated under the laws of the State of New York in 2004.
 NACTO’s Form 990 is available from ProPublica or from Guidestar.